On the convergence of arithmetic orbifolds: Geometry of as

 \subsection{Hilbert--Blumenthal surfaces}

 Here we consider the sequence of fields $F=\QQ(\sqrt D)$ for square--free $D>0$, as above we denote $M_F=M_D$.
 This case is more subtle, as we have that $\so_F^\times$ is of rank one, and $\so_E^\times$ is of rank three for any totally real extension of $F$, and we will have to use some elementary manipulations to circumvent this problem.
+In the sequel we arbitrarily choose an embedding $F \to \RR$ for all real fields we encounter and denote by $| \cdot |$ the absolute value we get this way.

 Recall that for any number field $L$ of degree $r$ we have the bound